 Admission requirements and deadlines vary based on the program.
 In addition, you will have different requirements depending on if you are a first-time student, a transfer student or an international student.

-Learn more about the admissions process by filling out the form above or contacting an Enrollment Navigator today.
+Learn more about the admissions process by filling out the form above or contacting our Enrollment Team today.

 The need for eLearning professionals is growing, not only in K12 and higher education but in corporate settings too.
 Students who complete the Learning Design and Technology program go into a broad spectrum of work and a variety of settings, including:

 Courses at CU Denver are offered three times a year — fall, spring and summer.
 Not all courses are available every semester.
-For most programs, courses last 15 weeks, plus one week for finals.
-This is a big commitment, but we believe the extra time you spend dedicated to your studies pays off!

 INTE 5360 — Critical Digital Pedagogy